Atlas7/fungai-react-ui/README.md

 ## Deploy to Heroku

-Use [this really handy guide](https://github.com/Atlas7/json-server-heroku) for tips on deploying to heroku.
+Use [this really handy guide](https://github.com/alanbsmith/react-node-example) for tips on deploying React / Node / Webpack app to heroku.
-This is a fork to [this original GitHub repository](https://github.com/jesperorb/json-server-heroku).